aleflabo/MoCoDAD/README.md

 ```

 ### Datasets
-You can download the extracted poses from the [GDRive](https://drive.google.com/drive/folders/1fWT1rJ0rEJJQd4NJQ5v6mGm89kcPP_WQ?usp=sharing).
+You can download the extracted poses for the datasets HR-Avenue, HR-ShanghaiTech and HR-UBnormal from the [GDRive](https://drive.google.com/drive/folders/1aUDiyi2FCc6nKTNuhMvpGG_zLZzMMc83?usp=drive_link).

 Place the extracted folder in a `./data` folder and change the configs accordingly.

 ### **Training**